elektrofuzzis/ftcSoundBar/README.md

 # ftcSoundBar

-MP3-player with hifi sound for fischertechnik TXT controllers.
-Since the ftcSoundBar is based on a RESTapi, it is easy to adapt the board in any DIY project.
+ftcSoundBar is a sound card for Arduino, ftDuino and fischertechnik TXT/TX-Controllers based on an espressif LyraT board.

+It has multiple connectors, so you could use it in various configurations:
+- wifi based WEB-UI
+- wifi based RESTAPI
+- I2C-bus Interface